mimi-alia/odin-rock-paper-scissors/README.md

 This is a simple rock paper scissors game from the odin project

-This game is a practice in working with javascript and thus is only interactable in the console.

-DOM interactivity will be added shortly.
+DOM UI in progress.
+Game must be initialized by first selecting an option then

+calling the playRound() function in the console.

+No game limit added.